USS Iowa (BB-61): Reserve Fleet and museum ship (1990–present)

-With the collapse of the Soviet Union in the early 1990s and the lack of a perceived threat against the United States came drastic cuts to the defense budget and the battleships were deemed uneconomical.
+With the collapse of the Soviet Union in the early 1990s and the lack of a perceived threat against the United States came drastic cuts to the defense budget, and the battleships were deemed uneconomical.
 As a result, Iowa was decommissioned for the last time on 26 October 1990, after a total of 19 years of commissioned service.
 She was the first of the reactivated battleships to be decommissioned, and this was done earlier than originally planned as a result of the damaged turret.
-Iowa was originally berthed at the Philadelphia Naval Shipyard and later at Naval Station Newport in Newport, Rhode Island from 24 September 1998 to 8 March 2001, when the tug Sea Victory began her tow to California.
+Iowa was originally berthed at the Philadelphia Naval Shipyard and later at Naval Station Newport in Newport, Rhode Island, from 24 September 1998 to 8 March 2001, when the tug Sea Victory began her tow to California.
 The ship arrived in Suisun Bay near San Francisco on 21 April 2001 and joined the Reserve Fleet, where she remained in reserve until struck again from the Naval Vessel Register in March 2006.
-(She and her sister ships had been struck previously in 1995.)
+(Her sister ships and she had been struck previously in 1995.)
 She remained at the Suisun Bay anchorage until November 2011.

 Section 1011 of the National Defense Authorization Act of 1996 required the US Navy to reinstate to the Naval Vessel Register two of the Iowa-class battleships that had been struck by the Navy in 1995; these ships were to be maintained in the United States Navy reserve fleets (or "mothball fleet").
 The Navy was to ensure that both of the reinstated battleships were in good condition and could be reactivated for use in the Marine Corps' amphibious operations.
 Due to Iowas damaged turret, the Navy selected New Jersey for placement into the mothball fleet.
 The cost to fix New Jersey was considered less than the cost to fix Iowa; as a result, New Jersey and Wisconsin were reinstated to the Naval Vessel Register and placed back in the reserve fleet.